 In addition to laws and recommendations, H&M's Board work is regulated by the Board's work plan which contains rules on the distribution of work between the Board, its committees and the Managing Director, financial reporting, investments and financing.
-The work plan, which also includes a work plan for the Auditing Committee, is established once a year.
+The work plan, which also includes a work plan for the Auditing Committee, is updated when needed but is established at least once a year.

 According to the Articles of Association, H&M's Board is to consist of at least three but no more than twelve members elected by the AGM and no more than the same number of deputies.
-The Annual General Meeting determines the exact number of Board members.
+The Annual General Meeting determines the number of Board members